 Here are some crucial UX factors that a fintech company need to comply with for all their applications:

-• Think beyond colours – As there are various types of visual impairments, ensure your UX team is familiar with the concepts of colour contrast, text size, magnification, and specifications for screen readers.
+- Think beyond colours – As there are various types of visual impairments, ensure your UX team is familiar with the concepts of colour contrast, text size, magnification, and specifications for screen readers.
 The contrast ratios between text and a text’s background should be 4.5 to 1.
 Ensure that the primary and secondary CTAs are outlined in a different style.

-• Audio transcripts and visual cues are equally crucial – Ensure that all your videos have a caption.
+Fintech applications should use patterns alongside colours on graphs and charts to ensure all users can discern between the different metrics.
+Also, ensure that decimals and numerals are large enough to read on any screen, as it might be challenging to view on a screen even with 20/20 vision. - Audio transcripts and visual cues are equally crucial – Ensure that all your videos have a caption.
 Longer videos or only audio content should have transcripts to make it easy for people with hearing impairment to consume the content.
 Be consistent in implementing a chat option to contact you instead of providing only a phone number and email.

-• Labelling forms and avoiding acronyms – As filling up form input fields are essential in financial services, labelling those input fields is crucial to help people with dyslexia, memory issues, or any other form of cognitive impairment.
+- Labelling forms and avoiding acronyms – As filling up form input fields are essential in financial services, labelling those input fields is crucial to help people with dyslexia, memory issues, or any other form of cognitive impairment.
 Also, instead of keeping large blocks of text content, it is better to break it into smaller paragraphs.
 Its more effective to use headers, sub-headers and bullet points as much as possible.
 It is also best to avoid using too many acronyms or jargon, such as for fintech sector terms like HELC, APR, AUM, or FICO score.

-• Keep updated with the latest standards – Always remember that just as digital technologies are becoming more advanced daily, accessibility standards and guidelines also get regularly updated to make content accessibility easier for people with various impairments.
+- Keep updated with the latest standards – Always remember that just as digital technologies are becoming more advanced daily, accessibility standards and guidelines also get regularly updated to make content accessibility easier for people with various impairments.
 So, keep checking the latest policies and best practices and updating your applications.

 Accessibility and inclusive design should be a priority for every UX and UI designer as almost 15% of the world’s population live with some form of disability, and around 2-4% of them experience significant difficulties in functioning.
 Accessible designs enable people with visual, motor, auditory, speech, or cognitive impairments to get the best user experience from your product or app.